This post may contain affiliate links. Please see my disclosure policy for details.

-A big example of this are taxis at the airport.
+A big example of this is taxis at the airport.
 As you have just walked off the plane, these guys are masters at trying to rip you off.

 I wanted to go to Giza and a local told me I shouldn’t pay any more than £200EGP (£8).
 The airport quoted £600EGP (£25) for a limousine which isn’t what we know as the celebrities baller car FYI, just a slightly nicer cab.

 Then, when I got outside, I was swarmed by cab drivers.
 All were quoting £400EGP (£20).
 I had to seriously haggle and finally got them down to £200EGP (£8).